glatard/FGCS-works-special-issue/README.md

 Fork the repository, edit ```paper.tex``` and other files directly, and make a pull-request.

-Add your name and affiliation to the list of co-authors.
-Contact tristan.glatard@mcgill.ca if you feel that the list or order of authors should be amended.

 # How to add comments

 Use command ```\note``` in ```paper.tex``` as follows: ```\note{John}{This is a comment}```.